Graham Dale: Life

+Graham befriended fellow combat veteran and US Marine, James Foley.
+Foley, encouraged Graham to seek counseling and personally handled his VA package for disability benefits.
+As a result of his trauma in Iraq, Dale was rated for PTSD and received disability pension for his disorder.

-As of 2019 he resides in Cedar Park, Texas where he works as a computer network engineer.
-He is also an active Volunteer Firefighter and EMT with the Jollyville fire department in Austin, Texas.
+As of 2019 he resided in Cedar Park, Texas, where he worked as a computer network engineer.
+He was also an active Volunteer Firefighter and EMT with the Jollyville fire department in Austin, Texas.

+In early 2022, Graham travelled first to Poland and then to Ukraine to transport humanitarian aid in the Russo-Ukrainian War.
+At some point after this, he joined the Ukrainian Army.
+He was killed in action on the 8th December 2023.

 Publication

 Dale is the author of The Green Marine: An Irishman's War in Iraq, in which he chronicles his enlistment into the US Marines and tour of duty in Iraq.
-Upon witnessing the horrors inflicted upon his newly adopted country during the 911 attacks in the United States, Dale signed up to the US Marines and served his country for six years, including one tour in Iraq.
+In response to the horrors inflicted upon his newly adopted country during the 911 attacks in the United States, Dale joined the US Marines and served for six years, including one tour in Iraq.
 His book provides a first hand account of his unique status of an Irishman in the US Marines from his days in training through to combat in Iraq.